cja5553/ReadTheDocs_AutoThemeGenerator/docs/index.md

   </a>
 </p>

-## Basic Usage
-AutoThemeGenerator is a package that allows you to perform qualitative analysis using OpenAI's GPT models.

-### Objective

 ### User input

 Users are only required to specify the folder location where their interview transcripts are stored.
-Accepted formats of transcripts include `PDF`, `.docx`, and `.txt` (prefered).AutoThemeGenerator` assumes that each document is a transcript of one interviewed participant.
+Accepted formats of transcripts include `PDF`, `.docx`, and `.txt` (prefered).
+AutoThemeGenerator` assumes that each document is a transcript of one interviewed participant.
 Files that are not formatted as such may lead to subpar results (refer to [How does it work?](#how-does-it-work) to understand why)

 ### Output